 - At some point you may need to tell your child about this journey, now or in the future.
 There is lots of great advice on how to do this, so don’t sweat it right now.
 Do decide if you want to tell them or not for now.
 Bear in mind that adolescence can be a harder time to process this, but it is not an impossible time.
 You may just need to process it yourself first.
 We used a book which I hope to blog about at some point.

 - Family and Friends may take the news with a remarkable ‘spectrum’ of responses (whether you are exploring this diagnosis, or even have it).
 Their feelings, like yours are likely to change over time and they are entitled to that.
 They may grieve too.
 Some of our family were incredibly upset and took a while to get on board with the idea for their own varied reasons.
 Some took it with such an apparent blasé disinterest we weren’t quite sure if they cared.
-In hindsight, they all cared sincerely and are all supportive (we are fortunate).
+In hindsight, they all cared sincerely and are all very supportive (we are fortunate in that respect).
 Everyone has their own understanding (or lack of) the condition, their own beliefs and experiences, and most people feel qualified to tell you that.
 They may feel they know your child well enough to tell you if they are or aren’t Autistic with great clarity.
 Prepare yourself to take other opinions with careful measure.
 They will come thick and fast if you ‘go public’ as we gradually did.
 Eleanor Roosevelt once said “What others think of me is none of my business”.
 This is written on my kitchen wall.

 - Your child can come out of the CAMHS list at the very last minute if you want to hold off.
 They can’t join the list any quicker!
 Generally the wait on the NHS is unacceptably long.
 The government are cutting (in real terms) mental health spending for children considerably.
 Few people really care because it doesn’t affect them.
 Get ready to wait, if you think it will torment you, get on the list ASAP, you can always come off.

 - Be ready to doubt yourself like a new parent all over again.
 You might doubt your understanding of your child.
-But now that we have a diagnosis we understand him better than ever because of the everything we’ve learnt.
-In some ways we got a remarkable insight and great (almost personalised) training on our sons behaviour that we will never have for our neuro typical daughter, so I am grateful.
+But now that we have a diagnosis, we understand him better than ever because of everything we’ve learnt.
+In some ways we got a remarkable insight and great (almost personalised) training on our son’s behaviour that we will never have for our neuro typical daughter, so I am grateful.
 Many days I feel I am blagging it like all parents.
 Some days a sand timer works like magic and I want to find the person who suggested it and kiss them.